PlatinumSrc/PlatinumSrc/README.md

 - Using the Makefile
     - Makefile rules
-        - `target` - Build an executable or ROM
+        - `build` - Build an executable or ROM
         - `run` - Build an executable or ROM and run it
         - `clean` - Clean up files from build
     - Makefile variables